Time of Trial

-Time of Trial is a young adult historical novel by Hester Burton, first published in 1963.
-Set in early nineteenth century England, it addresses the themes of social reform and freedom of speech in a time of war.
-Hester Burton received the 1963 Carnegie Medal for this novel.
+Time of Trial is a 1963 young adult historical novel by Hester Burton.
+Set in early nineteenth-century England, it addresses the themes of social reform and freedom of speech in a time of war.
+Burton received the 1963 Carnegie Medal for this novel.

 Setting

 The novel opens in 1801, when Great Britain is still at war with France.
 The long war has caused poverty and starvation among the lower classes in England, and the governing classes are anxious about social unrest.
 The book's two principal locations are Holly Lane, London, where the Pargeters have a bookshop, and Herringsby on the Suffolk coast, a seaside resort and fishing village.